perrygeo/axum-hurl-test/README.md

 # Testing Axum applications with Hurl

 [Hurl](https://hurl.dev/) is a fanstastic tool for testing HTTP services.
-You specify the flow of requests and responses in a plain text format, and the `hurl` command runs and tests them against the live server.
+You write the flow of requests and responses in a plain text format, and the `hurl` command runs and tests them against the live server.

 This gives you a domain-specific language to describe exactly how your API should work, an **integration test at the HTTP boundary**.